To have the rights for unemployment benefits, the applicant must:

 provide the Directorate of Labour with the necessary information to increase the likelihood of obtaining a suitable job.

 The Directorate of Labour aims to find jobs that suit job seekers based on their experience and current location.
-However, the conditions above are obligations according the law so it is good to keep them in mind.
+However, the conditions above are obligations according to the law so it is good to keep them in mind.

 Appeals

-Citizens can appeal decisions of The Directorate of Labour to the The Welfare Appeals Committee.
+Individuals can appeal decisions of The Directorate of Labour to the The Welfare Appeals Committee.
 The committee is independent and autonomous in its work.

 Service provider